itslewiswatson/ucd/README.md

-on of Clarity and Diversity
+# Union of Clarity and Diversity
 UCD is a lightweight flexible RPG game mode developed for MTA:SA.
 The code seen in this repository's [`master`](/nokizorque/ucd/tree/master) branch runs on the UCD server.

 ## Introduction